lfarroco/mana-game/app/README.md

 - Units with less than 0 mana are set to 0.
 - Units whose target died are set to idle.
 - Units casting whose target died are set to idle.
+- Units casting healing skills in a full health target are set to idle.

 # Movement Phase